Machinery Breakdown coverage – ISR vs standalone insurance

 In the event of an unforeseen loss to your machinery or equipment due to breakdown, a property policy will not indemnify you for any repairs or replacements required to the damage parts.
 The property section of a Business Pack or ISR will only cover for accidental damage and other perils excluding Machinery/Equipment Breakdown cover.
 As such, Machinery Breakdown cover will need to be specifically requested to indemnify you for these unforeseen losses.

-When considering purchasing a Machinery Breakdown policy, the client must disclose the type of machinery they are responsible for.
+When considering purchasing a Machinery Breakdown policy, the customer must disclose the type of machinery they are responsible for.
 Keeping track of your machinery under an asset schedule is highly recommended to ensure your assets are fully and accurately disclosed to insurers.

 A key condition of Machinery Breakdown cover is that the owner must regularly maintain their equipment.
 A maintenance plan with a contractor is essential in demonstrating to the insurer that you are being proactive in looking after your equipment.
 Some equipment may also need to be registered with the local government bodies (lifts, escalator – SafeWork, and chillers – Local Councils).